Key Witnesses in the AARO Narrative

 Top Stories

-AARO Held a Secret Workshop in August 2025 — We Just Found Out
+AARO Held a Closed-Door Workshop in August 2025 — The Report Just Surfaced

-In August 2025, AARO quietly hosted a two-day invite-only workshop near Washington D.C., organized with Associated Universities Inc. and attended by roughly 40 government, academic, and independent researchers.
-The focus: how to collect, store, and analyze narrative UAP data from military logs, civilian reports, and even social media.
-The workshop's existence was only publicly reported in March 2026.
+On August 5–6, 2025, AARO convened a two-day invite-only workshop at Associated Universities Inc. (AUI) headquarters in Vienna, Virginia, organized as a three-way collaboration with AUI and Florida State University.
+Co-led by Dr. Tim Spuck (AUI) and Dr. Gretchen Stahlman (FSU), the session drew roughly 40 participants from government, academia, and independent research organizations — including the National UFO Reporting Center.
+The focus: how to collect, store, and analyze narrative UAP data from military logs, civilian reports, archival collections, and social media.
+The white paper appeared on AARO's site in early 2026 and was first widely reported by DefenseScoop in March.

-Why it matters: AARO is building its methodology quietly before going public.
-Good science develops frameworks before announcing conclusions.
-But operating behind closed doors on a topic this sensitive raises legitimate questions: who sets the standards, who reviews the work, and what gets filtered out before the public sees it?
+Why it matters: AARO is building its methodology in low-profile working sessions before going public with conclusions.
+Good science develops frameworks before announcing findings.
+But invite-only sessions on a topic this contested raise legitimate questions: who sets the standards, who reviews the work, and what gets filtered out before the public sees the output?
 Whether this workshop represents rigorous preparation or managed opacity depends entirely on how much you trust the institution running it.

 AI Is Now Part of the UAP Toolbox